 Legends for figures should be shown as Figure 1, Figure 2 etc. When referencing in the text show as Fig.1, Fig. 2 etc. except at the beginning of a sentence when it is Figure 1 etc..

-Images (photographs, graphs, illustrations) should be submitted as PDF (preferred), TIFF or JPEG files.
-They should not be embedded within the text file of a submitted article.
+Images (photographs, graphs, illustrations) may be embedded within the text file of a submitted article but must also be submitted separately as PDF (preferred), TIFF or JPEG files.
 Images should be entirely relevant to the text and numbered sequentially with Arabic numbers (i.e. Figure 1. etc.).
 Images should be sized accordingly, for either 1 column (8.5 cm) or across 2 columns (18 cm) width and, if possible, at a maximum 300dpi resolution.
 If this presents any difficulty then the editorial team will assist by making any necessary adjustments.
 Higher resolution files may be requested in the case of images selected for the front cover or for other promotional purposes.

 Natural History Notes